MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-recover-web-components.md

 [db-conn-string]: /dotnet/api/system.data.sqlclient.sqlconnection.connectionstring#remarks

 ::: moniker-end

 ## Next steps

-To learn more about the Orchestrator Web components read [Orchestrator Overview](learn-about-orchestrator.md)
+To learn more about the Orchestrator Web components, see [Orchestrator Overview](learn-about-orchestrator.md).